Dzsodie/quiz_app/README.md

     }
     ```
 - Log in using the `/login` endpoint.
 Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.
 - Start a quiz with `/quiz/start`.
-Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.
 - Get next question on `/quiz/next`.
-Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.
 - Submit answers to questions using `/quiz/submit`.
 Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.
     Example payload for answer.
     ```bash